aisaacs/amzn-papi/README.md

 });
 ```

-You can now refer to the Amazon API docs for available methods and available parameters.
+You can now refer to the [Amazon API docs](http://docs.aws.amazon.com/AWSECommerceService/latest/DG/CHAP_OperationListAlphabetical.html) for available methods and parameters.
 Each method will return a Promise.

 For example: